 History of Past Borough Mayors

-Leading a Borough: Stories from FNSB Mayors takes a historical look back at important moments in our borough mayors’ administrations…. through their own eyes and in their own words.
+Leading a Borough: Stories from FNSB Mayors takes a historical look back at important moments in our borough mayors’ administrations…. through their own eyes and in their own words or the words and memories of their loved ones.
 These short video interviews look at the highlights, challenges, and major events that shaped their time in office.

 Mayor Bill Allen, 1982-1985